IRIB Pooya & Nahal

 IRIB Pooya & Nahal (شبکۀ کودک و نوجوان) is an Iranian state-owned children's Television channel owned by the Islamic Republic of Iran Broadcasting.

 History of the Channel

-The channel was established on July 18, 2012, as IRIB Pooya, and reformed on September 23, 2015.
+The channel was established on 18 July 2012, as Pooya TV, and reformed on 23 September 2015.

-The channel consists of two subchannels, Pooya, launched on September 23, 2015, which is broadcast daily from 8 a.m. to 2 p.m., targets a younger audience, mainly consisting of six years and below.
-Nahal (which means Sapling in Persian), launched on September 23, 2015, as IRIB Koodak, but renamed and rebranded on April 18, 2016, broadcast everyday from 7.30 p.m., primarily targets older children.
-On September 20, 2016, Omid (meaning hope), a sister television channel targeted towards adolescents, was launched.
+The channel consists of two subchannels, Pooya, launched on 23 September 2015, which is broadcast daily from 8 a.m. to 2 p.m., targets a younger audience, mainly consisting of six years and below.
+Nahal (which means Sapling in Persian), launched on 23 September 2015, as IRIB Koodak, but renamed and rebranded on 18 April 2016, broadcast everyday from 7.30 p.m., primarily targets older children.
+On 20 September 2016, Omid (meaning hope), a sister television channel targeted towards adolescents, was launched.